shakna-israel/NecromancersApprentice/docs/019-Chapter-Nineteen.md

 He just had to transport himself without touching Elvish soil.
 He'd already managed to convince his late Queen's spell that his house didn't really belong to the Kingdom.
 That had been easy.
 A little Aimimancy.

-The minimum size of the portal had to be related to the energy required to generate it, not just the distance covered… Otherwise he'd have made the portal already… What was the math Kilroy had sketched out?
+The minimum size of the portal had to be related to the energy required to generate it, not just the distance covered...
+Otherwise he'd have made the portal already...
+What was the math Kilroy had sketched out?

 A boulder about ten times his body wait hit the ground and kept going.

 Negative mass.

-He'd assumed that magic could simply equate for that, cancel out the negative mass of the tunnel with a positive mass… But maybe not.
+He'd assumed that magic could simply equate for that, cancel out the negative mass of the tunnel with a positive mass...
+But maybe not.

-If it didn't cancel out, then you had to adjust the frequency of the fields employed until everything was positive, and physics would take over and create the negative… And rip open a tunnel that you could pass through.
+If it didn't cancel out, then you had to adjust the frequency of the fields employed until everything was positive, and physics would take over and create the negative...
+And rip open a tunnel that you could pass through.

 Ilgun suddenly flung himself aside as his whole cloud turned into a churning fireball and hit the ground.